 Where practicable, bridges and culverts must be used to facilitate stock crossing waterways.
 Where such structures are impracticable, stock may only cross waterways where stock are being actively driven through the water.

-Current provisions have been strengthened by including the requirement to provide telemetered data to us for takes of five litres per second by specified dates.
+Current provisions have been strengthened by including the requirement to provide telemetered data to us for takes of over five litres per second by specified dates.
 This adds to existing requirements to meter these flows and provide records.

 Some key changes introduced through the National Policy Statement for Freshwater Management (NPS-FM) include:

 - The Te Mana o te Wai framework has been strengthened with a specific hierarchy of obligations.
 The new hierarchy places the health and wellbeing of water bodies and freshwater ecosystems first.

 - Expectations and direction about involving Māori in freshwater decision-making has been strengthened.